 After getting a huge pizza pie folded into plastic bags, we all agreed to meet up the next day for a trip to the beach.

 I read an email response from Emil saying he’d be happy to join me in Trinidad.
 I’d been in Cuba for less than 4 days and was making friends both locally and internationally.
 Is this was traveling solo was always like?

 Around Trinidad: Nature, hikes, waterfalls

 At the main plaza, all I had to do was make eye contact with a Cuban man and he would offer me a taxi ride.
-I whimsically asked to be taken to a waterfall with horses (there are many).
+I whimsically asked to be taken to a waterfall with horses (there are many such as the beautiful Topes de Collantes).
 The taxi driver drove me to Parque El Cubano.
 There were no horses here, but he said the waterfall was about 20 minutes away.

 The hiking trail was completely empty.
 It was so quiet I could hear a dog barking at an ambiguous distance followed suddenly by a rattle in the bushes.
 I picked up a rock and swung around wide-eyed.
 What happens if a snake bit me and I had no way of calling for help without a phone?
 I stomped back to the entrance.

 In some exaggerated distress, the type that usually only a woman can pull off (a gift and a curse), I demanded better directions or someone to come with me.
 Just then, a group of Americans on a people-to-people tour were entering the park.
 The ticket booth representative waved me off and told me to join them, and I shamelessly tagged along.

 Everyone on this tour was a solo traveler with an interesting story.
 “While he was being trained to point a gun at me from Havana, I was being trained to point a gun at him from Florida,” recounted a 60-something-year-old of his conversations with an ex-military Cuban.